 Italian and Swiss-German descent

-Cyndi Lauper is an American singer, songwriter, and actress who rose to fame in the 1980s with her unique blend of pop, new wave, and rock music.
-Lauper's music from the 1980s was characterised by her powerful vocals, quirky lyrics, and colourful style.
+Cyndi Lauper is an iconic American singer, songwriter, and actress who captivated audiences in the 1980s with her distinctive fusion of pop, new wave, and rock.
+Lauper’s powerful vocals, playful lyrics, and vibrant fashion sense made her a standout figure in the music industry during this era.

-Lauper had several hit songs during the 1980s, including "Girls Just Want to Have Fun" (1983), "Time After Time" (1984), and "True Colors" (1986).
-These songs showcased Lauper's musical range and her ability to tackle serious social issues in her lyrics.
+Throughout the 1980s, Lauper delivered multiple chart-topping hits, including “Girls Just Want to Have Fun” (1983), “Time After Time” (1984), and “True Colors” (1986).
+These tracks not only highlighted her impressive vocal talent but also demonstrated her willingness to address important social themes through her songwriting.

-Lauper's music videos from the 1980s were also known for their creative visuals and cinematic storytelling, with the "Girls Just Want to Have Fun" video becoming an iconic cultural touchstone.
+Lauper’s music videos were celebrated for their imaginative visuals and cinematic storytelling, with “Girls Just Want to Have Fun” becoming a defining pop culture moment of the decade.
+Her bold approach set a new standard for creativity in video production.

 Height: